hstalker/hstalker.github.io/_posts/2022-05-02-std-thread-detach-mistake.md

     given thread is actually doing from other threads is a pretty bad state to be in for writing correctly operating software_.
- 2. Detaching throws away the simplest way to establish basic synchronization between the spawning & spawned threads of execution.
+ 2. Detaching throws away the simplest way to establish basic synchronization between the spawning & spawned threads of execution (i.e. `join`).
 This is incredibly useful, and vastly easier to manage than messing about with other shared data and synchronization primitives.
 These may eventually be needed, but the longer you can avoid needing them, the less likely you are to make mistakes.
- 3. Detach is usually a band-aid over some other issue, be that insufficient higher-level async modeling, or a poor upstream API.
-Robust software is not constructed by encouraging band-aids - not in the long-term anyway.
+ 3. Detach is almost always a band-aid over some other issue, be that insufficient higher-level async modeling, or a poor upstream API.
+Robust software is not constructed by encouraging infinite band-aids be applied atop infinite cuts - not in general anyway.

 ## What are the Alternatives?

-### Build RAII Abstractions
+### Build Abstractions

 This is exactly the kind of thing `std::jthread` was invented to solve.
 If calling join is too much effort, just use an RAII wrapper that does it for you.